fetchai/agents-aea/docs/api/helpers/ipfs/base.md

 **Arguments**:

 - `file_path`: the file path
-- `wrap`: weather to wrap the content in wrapper node or not
+- `wrap`: whether to wrap the content in wrapper node or not
+- `cid_v1`: whether to use CID v1 hashes

 **Returns**: